 OJS is designed to be a multilingual system, allowing journals supporting a wide variety of languages to be hosted under a single site.
 When you install OJS, you can select one or more languages for your site.

 The Site Administrator can set the default language of the site and install additional locales to make other languages available for use by journals.
 Journal Managers can then manage their own language settings under Website Settings > Languages.
-See Chapter 5 for details.
+See the Website Settings chapter for details.

 Under Administration > Site Settings > Languages you can see a list of languages that are installed on your site, enable languages, and set any language as the Default Locale, which means it is the language that users will first see when first visiting the site.